Coronavirus - Minimising the risk to health

 What is social distancing?

-As part of the strategy for slowing the spread of the virus, the Government is suggesting that everybody try to practice social distancing as much as is pragmatic.
+As part of the updated strategy for slowing the spread of the virus, the Government is suggesting that everybody try to practice social distancing as much as is pragmatic.
+In most situations, the guidance is still to try and minimise the number of social interactions each person has by advising those who can to work from home, avoid meeting other households, and to maintain a two-meter gap from other people while outside.

-Most landlords will notice this practice via an increasing number of tenants working from home over this period.
-With the Government’s latest announcement this practice will now apply to substantially more employees.
+Outside of their normal life, most landlords will notice this practice via an increasing number of tenants working from home over this period.

 For tenants and landlords who are pregnant, have an underlying health condition, or are aged 70 or over, the Government is strongly advising they follow social distancing more stringently than the rest of the population.